MaxWasTakenYT/JMLT/README.md

 * **-yy** / **--yay-yes** : full implementation of (now defunct) 'jm-yayy'

 ## build yourself;
+it's not like you have a choice, there are no releases :)
 * download/clone the repo
 * open the 'build' folder
 * check the 'README' file